php-repos/file-manager-documentations/filesystem-collection-class.md

 # Introduction

-The `FilesystemCollection` class extends the datatype `Collection` class and allows you to have a collection of filesystem objects.
+The `FilesystemCollection` class extends the `Collection` datatype class.
-These objects can be instances of `Directory`, `File`, and `Symlink`.
-If you pass an invalid value to the `FilesystemCollection`, it throws an `InvalidArgumentException`.
 If you use the `ls` or `ls_all` methods on a `Directory` object, the return type will be a `FilesystemCollection`.
 It also gives you access to an API that you can see in the following.